benjamin-thomas/vscode-roc-lang-extension/README.md

 Clone the repo and then run: `./manage/dev`.

 NOTE: the parent folder must not contain other vscode extensions, otherwise they'll be loaded.
+NOTE: note sure it's the best way to load the extension while iterating.

 ---